-Vaccines ready for 50 million in Africa's 'Meningitis Belt'October 4th, 2012 in Diseases, Conditions, Syndromes /
+Vaccines ready for 50 million in Africa's 'Meningitis Belt'October 4, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A huge vaccination campaign to protect 50 million people against meningitis has been launched in seven African countries aiming to stamp out the deadly virus, health officials said Thursday.

 The so-called 'Meningitis Belt' countries—Benin, Cameroon, Chad, Ghana, Nigeria, Senegal and Sudan—are to get the jabs to ensure "a dramatic impact across the continent," said Seth Berkley, managing director of GAVI (Global Alliance for Vaccines and Immunisation), the group backed by Microsoft tycoon Bill Gates.

 "We've known for a long time that there are terrible epidemics of meningitis every five to seven years in the 'Meningitis Belt'," Berkley told reporters in Geneva.